Ding Wu

-Ding Wu (丁武 (Dīng Wǔ)) (born December 30, 1962) is a Chinese musician, best known as the lead vocalist and rhythm guitarist of the seminal progressive metal band Tang Dynasty.
-His distinct, wailing falsetto draws influences from Beijing Opera.
+Ding Wu (丁武 (Dīng Wǔ)) (born December 30, 1962) is a Chinese singer and musician, best known for being the lead vocalist and multi instrumentalist of the progressive metal band Tang Dynasty.
+His distinct falsetto draws influences from Beijing Opera.

 Early life and career

-Ding Wu was born in Beijing.
+Ding Wu was born in on December 30, 1962 in Beijing China.
 His father was a soldier in the People's Liberation Army, and his mother was a Party cadre.
 He took up drawing at age 3.
 In 1968, Ding and his family relocated to Manchuria, moving back to Beijing in 1972.
 As a result, he did not attend school until he was ten years old.

 Ding developed an interest in Beijing Opera at around age 8, and picked up the guitar in 1976.
 He was admitted to the Beijing School of Arts and Crafts in 1978, where he was first exposed to rock music, and formed his first bands with his peers.
 Upon graduating in 1982 with a degree in fine arts, Ding took a job teaching basic art at Beijing's No. 132 Secondary School.
 However, he resigned the following year after the school demanded he cut his hair.
 It was during this time that Ding began to seriously pursue a musical career, spending most of his income on musical equipment and guitar textbooks.

 In 1984, Ding founded a band called Budaoweng (不倒瓮 (Bùdǎowēng, roly-poly toy)).
 This short-lived band primarily played covers of Western and Japanese rock songs, and featured many musicians who would later become significant figures in the early Chinese rock scene.
 In 1987, Ding founded hard rock/glam metal band Black Panther (黑豹 (Hēibào)) and served as the group's lead vocalist through 1988, eventually quitting because the band did not provide a sufficient outlet for his artistic expression.
 Black Panther would release their eponymous debut album in 1991, featuring the influential Dou Wei on lead vocals.